Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Methods

 \subsection{Hot Jupiter model}

 We model the \ac{HJ} as an $n=3/2$ polytropic gas sphere \citep{Hubbard84,Stevenson91}.
-Modelling the planet as a gas sphere rather than a point particle \citep[as in][]{Staff+16} or a rigid sphere \citep[as in][]{Yarza+22} is relevant for the hydrodynamical drag regime we are exploring and allows us to explore planetary ablation and tidal disruption.
-Jovian planets are typically thought to have a heavy element core with a supersolar-enriched metallic hydrogen outer layer, and a molecular hydrogen envelope enriched with heavy elements.
-Our polytropic model neglects this core-envelope structure, but is an adequate approximation since the core contains only a few per cent of the total mass (few tens of \Me).
+Modelling the planet as a gas sphere rather than a point particle \citep[as in][]{Staff+16} or a rigid sphere \citep[as in][]{Yarza+22} is required in the hydrodynamical drag regime and also allows planetary ablation and tidal disruption to take place.
+Jovian planets have a heavy-element core with a supersolar-enriched metallic hydrogen outer layer, and a molecular hydrogen envelope enriched with heavy elements.
+Our polytropic model neglects this core-envelope structure, but is an adequate approximation since the core contains only a few percent of the total mass (few tens of \Me).